jackfleming0/ces_refactored/README.md

 * Verify file paths in config.yaml
 * Check CSV file encoding
 * Ensure date formats match configuration
 * MAKE SURE THAT CONFIG.YAML IS UPDATED WITH EACH COHORT DATES
+* You gotta make sure that the site ID in the churned clients sheet is set to Format>Number>Automatic vs whatever it comes in as. not sure the deal tbh

 ### Visualization Errors